jaredbwasserman/drift/README.md

 # Drift
-Addon for World of Warcraft
+Addon for World of Warcraft that modifies UI frames so you can click and drag to move them around.

-## Features
-* Draggable UI panels
-* Classic compatible

 ## TODO
 1. Add support for Containers (bags and bank bags)